 The Laboratory for Aviation and the Environment is a unit of the Department of Aeronautics and Astronautics at the Massachusetts Institute of Technology.
 The mission of the lab is to advance our understanding of the environmental impacts of aviation, and to develop approaches to mitigate those impacts.

 The leadership of the lab consists of faculty members and research scientists, supported by administrative professionals.
 The research team consists of the faculty members and research scientists, research assistants enrolled for the SM or PhD degree at MIT, post-doctoral research associates, research specialists, and occasional visiting scholars.
 Much of the research also involves collaboration with other labs/departments at MIT, and colleagues in other universities, government agencies, and industry.

 The current Laboratory Director is Prof. Steven Barrett and Associate Director is Dr. Robert Malina.
-The laboratory PIs/faculty are Prof. Hamsa Balakrishnan, Prof. R. John Hansman, Dean Ian A. Waitz and Prof. Karen Wilcox.
+The laboratory leadership also include Prof. Hamsa Balakrishnan, Prof. R. John Hansman, Dean Ian A. Waitz, Prof. Karen Wilcox, and Dr. Ray Speth.